openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 #### `.gitignore`

-One thing we should do right at the beginning is add a special Git file called [`.gitignore`](http://git-scm.com/docs/gitignore) to the root of our repository.
+One thing we should do right at the beginning adds a special Git file called [`.gitignore`](http://git-scm.com/docs/gitignore) to the root of our repository.

 It's important that the Git repository contains all files necessary to successfully compile our program, but no unnecessary stuff.
-Generally, this means that files we edit by hand (e.g. source and header files, Readme files, images,...) should be included in the repository, but files which are *generated from* our code (e.g. compiled binaries, pdfs generated from some source file, video files or image sequences created with our program) should stay out.
+Generally, this means that files we edit by hand (e.g. source and header files, Readme files, images,...) should be included in the repository, but files which are *generated from* our code (e.g. compiled binaries, pdf generated from some source file, video files or image sequences created with our program) should stay out.
 Also, user-specific files like IDE files describing the location of windows in our IDE, or backup copies of our files that the OS creates, don't really belong in the repository.

 If we take care of this right at the beginning, we can easily make sure that only "proper" files end up in our repo.
 Git handles this file exclusion with the aforementioned `.gitignore` files (there can be several), which contains patterns describing which files are ignored by Git.
 Those ignored files will still exist in our working directory, that means we can still use them, but Git will not track them.

-If, later down the line, we see files appearing in our list of changes which should not be there, or if we can't seem to add a file that belongs in the repository, we don't force Git to do what it doesn't want to, rather fine-tune the `.gitignore` pattern to match our expectations.
+If later down the line, we see files appearing in our list of changes which should not be there, or if we can't seem to add a file that belongs in the repository, we don't force Git to do what it doesn't want to, rather fine-tune the `.gitignore` pattern to match our expectations.
 Note that the `.gitignore` pattern does _not_ affect files that have already been committed.

 Because it can be daunting to come up with a generally useful `.gitignore` template, it's currently planned that the project generator will optionally add a pre-made `.gitignore` file when we create our project (the template can already be [found at](https://github.com/openframeworks/openFrameworks/blob/master/scripts/templates/gitignore/.gitignore) `scripts/templates/gitignore/.gitignore`).